 Deerpath Rd and Main St Intersection Improvements

 Phase I approval was granted in November of 2016.
-Phase II engineering design kicked off in June of 2017 and is expected to be completed in early to mid 2018.
-Phase III construction is anticipated during late 2018.
+Phase II engineering design kicked off in June of 2017 and is expected to be completed in mid-2018 along with the land acquisition.
+Phase III construction is anticipated to be by IDOT in late November 2018 with construction commencing in early 2019.
 This timeline is not final and may be altered as the City and County progress through the different phases of engineering and land acquisition.
 Please check back for updates.

 The City of Batavia and Kane County are working jointly to improve the traffic movements at the skewed intersection that Deerpath Road intersects Main Street.
 The initial part of the Phase I study evaluated the intersection for a roundabout or a typical signalized layout.
 After reviewing the alternatives the City and County decided to move forward with a signalized intersection.
 The traffic signal will make turning movements safer as they are restricted by red lights and will also add additional turn lanes for shorter stacking and safer turning movements.

 Staging plans have been prepared and construction will be staged in 3 phases for completion of this project.
 Since Main Street is a main arterial, traffic will remain open in all directions with temporary closures (flaggers) only as needed.
 More information will be added as construction approaches.